Dissertation Prize

 Judging Process

 i.
-The 2024 entry period is now closed.
-For dissertations by students on taught Masters-level courses (MA, MSc and Scottish MA (Hons) degrees) related to architectural history and heritage the deadline for submitting the dissertation/abstract and associated entry documentation was set for 5.00pm on Friday 4 October 2024.
-One dissertation from a graduating course cohort may be entered.
+For dissertations by students on taught Masters-level courses (MA, MSc and Scottish MA (Hons) degrees) related to architectural history and heritage the deadline for submitting the dissertation/abstract and associated entry documentation Friday 4 October 2025.
+One dissertation from each graduating course cohort may be entered.

 ii.
-The 2024 entry period is now closed.
-For dissertations by taught Masters-level students on accredited professional architecture (MArch) degrees, the deadline for submitting the dissertation/abstract and associated entry documentation was set for 11.00pm on 28 July 2024.
-One dissertation from a graduating course cohort may be entered.
+For dissertations by taught Masters-level students on accredited professional architecture (MArch) degrees, the deadline for submitting the dissertation/abstract and associated entry documentation 28 July 2025.
+One dissertation from each graduating course cohort may be entered.

-During the judging process, each dissertation will be read anonymously by members of the judging panel, and the winner and any commended entries will be decided through a panel meeting.
+During the judging process, each dissertation will be read anonymously by members of the judging panel.
+The winner and any commended entries will be decided through a panel meeting.

 Entries are invited from students enrolled in or just graduated from taught Masters-level courses in UK universities in departments or institutes which teach the following subjects: